We know that you have questions, and this page will help you find the answers. Simply click on one of the topics below for more information.

 I’m in Western Australia and I intend to enrol in a Graduate Diploma of Teaching.
 Is this an eligible qualification for a Commonwealth Teaching Scholarship?

-No. Commonwealth Teaching Scholarship recipients can only study in courses that are accredited against the Accreditation of initial teacher education programs in Australia: Standards and Procedures.
+No. Commonwealth Teaching Scholarship recipients can only study in courses that are accredited against the Accreditation of initial teacher education programs in Australia: Standards and Procedures (Accreditation Standards).

-In 2024, Western Australian universities introduced a Graduate Diploma of Teaching, enabling students to graduate after one year and teach in Western Australia with provisional registration.
-However, these Graduate Diplomas are not accredited and therefore not eligible under the Commonwealth Teaching Scholarships Program.
+Some universities offer a Graduate Diploma of Teaching, enabling students to graduate after one year and teach in Western Australia with provisional registration.
+However, these Graduate Diplomas are not accredited against the Accreditation Standards and therefore not eligible under the Commonwealth Teaching Scholarships Program.

 Learn more about study requirementsI have been granted, or will be seeking, recognition of prior learning which may shorten the length of my degree.
 What impact will that have on my scholarship?